-Mellon Investor Services LLC, 200 N. Broadway, Suite 1722, St. Louis, Missouri 63102 is the registrar and transfer agent for the RGA common stock.
-RGA common stock is listed on the NYSE under the symbol "RGA."
-RGA has applied to have the RGA class B common stock listed on the NYSE, subject to official notice of issuance.
-Following the recapitalization and the split-off, RGA expects that RGA class A common stock will be listed on the NYSE under the symbol "RGA.A", and RGA class B common stock will be listed on the NYSE under the symbol "RGA.B".
+BNY Mellon Shareowner Services, 200 N. Broadway, Suite 1722, St. Louis, Missouri 63102 is the registrar and transfer agent for the RGA common stock.
+RGA common stock is listed on the NYSE under the symbol "RGA".
+RGA class A common stock and RGA class B common stock have been approved for listing on the NYSE, both subject to official notice of issuance.
+Following the recapitalization and the split-off, RGA class A common stock will be listed on the NYSE under the symbol "RGA.A", and RGA class B common stock will be listed on the NYSE under the symbol "RGA.B".